project-imprimis/libprimis/doc/engine.md

 ## 5.2 Lighting
 ---

-Imprimis' light and shadow system is built on a deferred rendering pipeline and is the main difference between it and older engines such as Cube 2.
+Libprimis' light and shadow system is built on a deferred rendering pipeline and is the main difference between it and older engines such as Cube 2.
 This deferred pipeline offers advantages largely in the quantity of lights that can be dynamically rendered onto the scene; however, it is not superior to Cube 2's forward rendering pipeline in all aspects.
-The Imprimis rendering pipeline is essentially the same as Tesseract's, and is outlined here.
+The Libprimis rendering pipeline is essentially the same as Tesseract's, and is outlined here.

 There are essentially three types of lights in the engine: